 As technological, demographic, and other forces redefine the highest and best use of a given building or parcel, innovators are reimagining the range of functions that existing real estate can host.
 From conversions to new property types to the introduction of vertical farming and other outside-the-box activities, adaptive re-uses seek to meet emerging demands efficiently and cost-effectively.

-Moderator: Jim Hime, CEO, USAA Real Estate
+Moderator: Jim Hime, COO, USAA Real Estate

 Matt Barnard, Co-Founder & CEO, Plenty

 General Session: TRANSPORTATION INNOVATIONS – American Ballroom, 4th Floor